 Right whales were recently added to NOAA’s Species in the Spotlight initiative to bring needed resources to the fight to bring this species back from the brink.
-Because right whales are critically endangered, it’s very important that we take every opportunity to gather as much information from the carcass as we could.
+Because right whales are endangered, it’s very important that we take every opportunity to gather as much information from the carcass as we could.
 This helps us learn not only about this whale and how it died, but also more about right whales generally.

 Confirmation of North Atlantic Right Whale